River Itchen, Hampshire: Course

 Between the latter two, the river passes St Mary's Stadium, the home of Southampton F.C.
 As the river meets Southampton Water it passes several rowing clubs, sailing clubs and the major mixed-development on the left bank in Woolston, called Centenary Quay.

 Watermills

-Surviving mills on the Itchen include Winchester City Mill, now restored to working order by the National Trust, Abbey Mill, converted to a restaurant, St Cross Mill, Gaters Mill, now offices, and Woodmill in Southampton, now a recreational water activities centre.
+Surviving mills on the Itchen include Winchester City Mill (restored to working order by the National Trust), Abbey Mill, Winchester; converted to a restaurant, Wharf Mill, Winchester; converted to apartments, St Cross Mill, Winchester; converted to private dwellings, College Mill, Winchester; converted to a private dwelling, Hockley Mill, Winchester; converted to private dwellings, Gaters Mill, Southampton; converted to offices, and Woodmill, Southampton; now a recreational water activities centre and the limit of navigation.
+Sites of demolished mills include those at Durngate, Winchester; at the southern entrance to Winnall Moors Nature Reserve, St Catherine's lock, Winchester and Shears Mill in Bishopstoke.

 Marinas and boatyards

 The lower part of the river is an important yachting centre and contains several marinas, sailing centres and boatyards.
 From seaward they are: